roychshao/Leetcode-solution/README.md

 # Leetcode
 ---
-leetcode solution solved by royshao
+leetcode solution solved by royshao, with C, C++ and Java